faizan4devloper/band-landing-page/README.md

 import React, { useState, useEffect } from 'react';
 import axios from 'axios';
 import styles from './MainContent.module.css';
-import { FontAwesomeIcon } from '@fortawesome/react-fontawesome';
-import { faChevronDown, faChevronUp } from '@fortawesome/free-solid-svg-icons';

 const MainContent = () => {
   const [contentData, setContentData] = useState([]);
-  const [openQuestion, setOpenQuestion] = useState(null);

   // Fetch data from API using POST request const fetchData = async () => {
     try {
-      // Sending the question as a query parameter const response = await axios.post('dummy', {
+      const response = await axios.post('dummy', {
         question: 'what are the average class sizes and student-teacher ratios in the local schools?'
       }, {